Beady Eye

 Beady Eye were an English rock band formed in London in 2009 by former Oasis members Liam Gallagher (vocals), Gem Archer (guitar) and Andy Bell (guitar), and former Oasis touring musician Chris Sharrock (drums).
 The band was created when Oasis' lead guitarist and primary songwriter Noel Gallagher quit in August 2009, after which the remaining members decided to rename themselves and continue making music.
 Jeff Wootton joined as bassist in 2010, but departed in 2013; former Kasabian guitarist Jay Mehler replaced him.

-The band released two studio albumsDifferent Gear, Still Speeding (2011) and BE (2013)both of which reached the top 5 on the UK Albums Chart, though they had only one UK top 40 single with "The Roller", which peaked at No. 31.
-They received some praise from Oasis fans, with Q claiming that their debut album was the best Liam had performed on since Oasis' (What's the Story) Morning Glory?.
+Beady Eye released two studio albumsDifferent Gear, Still Speeding (2011) and BE (2013).
+Both albums reached the top 5 on the UK Albums Chart; however, the band had only one UK top 40 single with "The Roller", which peaked at No. 31.
+Beady Eye received some praise from Oasis fans, with Q claiming that their debut album was the best Liam had performed on since Oasis' (What's the Story) Morning Glory?.
 Liam Gallagher announced in October 2014 that Beady Eye had disbanded.

 History

 Formation and first singles: 2009–2010

 After Oasis abruptly split in August 2009, Liam Gallagher announced in November he and former Oasis band members had written new material as part of a new project, and could be gigging as early as a couple of months, and stated that "Oasis are done; this is something new".
 On 19 November 2009, Liam Gallagher announced that he would be recording an album with Gem Archer, Andy Bell, Chris Sharrock around Christmas time, with a possible release date in July 2010.

 He told MTV: "We've been demo-ing some songs that we've had for a bit.
 Just doing that, on the quiet, not making a big fuss about it.
 After Christmas we might go in the studio and record them and hopefully have an album out in July."
 He later said that the band would "do it in a different kind of way now.
 I'll try and reconnect with a new band, new songs, and I'm feeling confident about the songs."
 He was reported to be "feeling a million per cent confident that they could be better than Oasis."

 On 16 March 2010, Liam announced that his new band would be releasing their first single in October with an album to follow the next year.
-On 9 November 2010 Beady Eye released their first single "Bring the Light" as a free download.
+On 9 November 2010, Beady Eye released their first single "Bring the Light" as a free download.

 The band released "Bring the Light" as a promotional single on 15 November 2010, as a free download.
-A limited physical release followed, and charted at number sixty-one on the UK Singles Chart, topping the Indie and Rock charts.
+A limited physical release followed, and charted at number 61 on the UK Singles Chart, topping the Indie and Rock charts.
 A second promotional single, "Four Letter Word", was released on 26 December 2010.